 - The nearest neighbor option should be used for categorical data, since no new values are created.

-- Resampling method—Choose which resampling method to use when creating the output.
+- Resampling Method—Choose which resampling method to use when creating the output.

 - Nearest—Performs a nearest neighbor assignment and is the fastest of the interpolation methods.
 It is used primarily for discrete data, such as a land-use classification, since it will not change the values of the cells.
 The maximum spatial error will be one-half the cell size.
+This is the default.

 - Bilinear—Performs a bilinear interpolation and determines the new value of a cell based on a weighted distance average of the four nearest input cell centers.
-It is useful for continuous data and will cause some smoothing of the data.
+It is useful for continuous data and will cause some smoothing of the data..

 arcpy.env.resamplingMethod = "interpolation_type"

-The resampling technique used:
+The following resampling techniques can be used:

-import arcpy # Set the resampling method environment to bilinear interpolation. arcpy.env.resamplingMethod = "BILINEAR"
+import arcpy # Set the resampling method environment to bilinear interpolation arcpy.env.resamplingMethod = "BILINEAR"